reflectoring/reflectoring.github.io/content/blog/2023/2023-12-31-deserialize-with-jsoncreator.md

 - We annotate all the constructor arguments with `@JsonProperty` for the creator to map the arguments.

 ### Understanding all the available JsonCreator modes:
-- JsonCreator.Mode.PROPERTIES : This is the most commonly used mode where every constructor/factory argument is annotated with either `@JsonProperty` or `@JacksonInject` to indicate the name of the property to bind to.
+- **JsonCreator.Mode.PROPERTIES** : This is the most commonly used mode where every constructor/factory argument is annotated with either `@JsonProperty` to indicate the name of the property to bind to.
-- JsonCreator.Mode.DELEGATING : Single-argument constructor/factory method without JsonProperty annotation for the argument.
+- **JsonCreator.Mode.DELEGATING** : Single-argument constructor/factory method without JsonProperty annotation for the argument.
 Here, Jackson first binds JSON into type of the argument, and then calls creator.
 This is often used in conjunction with JsonValue (used for serialization).
-- JsonCreator.Mode.DEFAULT : If no mode or DEFAULT mode is chosen, Jackson internally decides which of PROPERTIES / DELEGATING mode to choose from.
+- **JsonCreator.Mode.DEFAULT** : If no mode or DEFAULT mode is chosen, Jackson internally decides which of PROPERTIES / DELEGATING mode to choose from.
-- JsonCreator.Mode.DISABLED : This mode indicates the creator method is not to be used.
+- **JsonCreator.Mode.DISABLED** : This mode indicates the creator method is not to be used.

 In the further sections, we will take a look at examples and how to use them effectively.